Noelle Reno: Personal life

 Reno first came to the attention of the press in 2004, as a result of her relationship with Matthew Mellon, a businessman, from the Mellon family.
 Mellon was 19 years her senior.
 She has spoken publicly about how Mellon's drug addiction affected her throughout their relationship.
 They moved to London.
-The couple separated in 2008, subsequently calling off their engagement, with Mellon requesting she returned the seven-carat diamond engagement ring, a diamond necklace and various pairs of diamond earrings.
-He also requested she returned a Rolex watch worth around £30,000.
+The couple separated in 2008, subsequently calling off their engagement.
 Following their split, she became close friends with the British fashion entrepreneur Tamara Mellon, the ex-wife of her former fiancée.
 Mellon died from a heart attack at a rehabilitation centre in Cancun, Mexico on April 16, 2018, aged 54.

 Reno started dating Scot Young, a Scottish property developer, in 2009.
 They got engaged in 2013.
 Young was 21 years her senior.
 The couple called off their engagement two weeks prior to Young's death.
 On December 8, 2014, Young, aged 52, died after falling from a fourth-floor flat and being impaled on railings at 33 Montagu Square in Marylebone.
 Before his death, Young phoned Reno, and told her: "I'm going to jump out of the window.
 Stay on the phone; you will hear me."
 The inquest into Young's death found there was insufficient evidence to declare his death a suicide as there were no suspicious circumstances around the death.
 In a piece for The Times in July 2018, Reno wrote of her beliefs that Young was driven to suicide by the Russian mob.

 In July 2016, Reno announced that she was pregnant with her first child, a boy, with her then-partner, Nick Perks, a London banker.
 She found out she was pregnant four months into their relationship.
 On November 10, 2016, at the Ronald Reagan UCLA Medical Center in Los Angeles, she gave birth to her son, who she called Xander Maximilian Perks.
 The couple split in 2017.